scvishnu7/auto-investment/README.md

 ## Working
 - The script runs for free every midnight using github actions.
-- It fetches the last 20 IPOs announced in Nepal and adds new IPOs to my todo list
+- It fetches the last 20 IPOs announced in Nepal, detects and adds any new IPOs to my todo list
-- The todo task is added with a due date set to the deadline of the IPO.
-This is done so that we can compare oversubsription ratio and decide how many units to apply.
+- The task is added with a due date set to the deadline of the IPO.
+This is done to review subscription ratio and decide optimal number of units to apply.